Everyone is issued with a tax code by HMRC so employers can calculate and deduct the correct amount of tax from salary payments.

 Tax code notices

-The Personal Allowance is increased each tax year (6 April to 5 April) which means tax codes increase on 6 April.
+The Personal Allowance usually increases each tax year (6 April to 5 April) which means tax codes increase on 6 April.
 You can, however, receive tax code notices when your personal circumstances change too.

 A tax code can also be changed during the tax year, for example, if HMRC are notified that you start or stop getting: